tedneward/ProfBlog/content/patterns/structural/ClosureBasedState/index.md

 type=pattern
 tags=pattern, structural
 status=published
-description=A catalog of patterns, revisisted.
+description=Use the scoping mechanisms of closures to provide a means for storing state outside of, but still available to, an object.
 ~~~~~~

-*tl;dr* Patterns, 20 Years Later: With the prevalance of libraries and tools that can peer past access controls (such as Reflection on the JVM and CLR, or the Mirrors facility in Swift), trying to encapsulate private details away from prying eyes can be increasingly difficult.
+*tl;dr* With the prevalance of libraries and tools that can peer past access controls (such as Reflection on the JVM and CLR, or the Mirrors facility in Swift), trying to encapsulate private details away from prying eyes can be increasingly difficult.
 Other languages lack access controls entirely, or the concept of objects.
 In any of these languages that offer closures, we can hold state within a closure yet outside of the object, rendering it almost entirely inaccessible to outside parties.

 <!--more-->